We’re reader-supported; we may earn a commission from links in this article.

 A pair of lovebirds typically take 2 – 21 days to bond but can take up to a year.
 The bonding duration of lovebirds depends on several factors, such as having similar temperaments, how young they are first introduced to each other, and whether they are moderated well to prevent aggressive fighting.

 Is It Normal For Lovebirds to Bite Each Other?

 It is normal for lovebirds to bite each other.
 Lovebirds often bite each other when they quarrel over food or space.
 However, lovebirds that get territorial and bite each other aggressively should be separated or allowed to mix only in a neutral location.

 Two male lovebirds can be put together because males tend to be much less aggressive to each other than female lovebirds.
 However, the two male love birds must be introduced to each other gradually, from a young age, bonding in a common location and eventually with a sufficiently sized cage.

 Can You Put 2 Female Lovebirds Together?

 Two female lovebirds should not be put together in the same cage.
-Female lovebirds tend to get very territorial when defending their chicks or rivalry with other lovebirds of the same gender.
-Female lovebirds should only be allowed to interact in a common location if they have good temperaments.
+Female lovebirds tend to get territorial when defending their chicks or rivaling other lovebirds of the same gender.
+Female lovebirds should only interact in a common location if they have good temperaments.